 Protection is a Plus

 Yes, this is something you need to have in your beauty bag on the go.
-Sunscreen is uber important and help keep your skin healthy and protected outside.
+Sunscreen is uber important and helps keep your skin healthy and protected outside.
 And it will also do its part to help your summertime makeup look not fade before its time.
 And yes, regardless of the color of your skin you need to wear sunscreen.

 1. Moisturizer – use a generous amount of moisturizer and allow to dry BEFORE applying sunscreen (about 15-20 min)